 “The stories that we tell ourselves about ourselves become the fabric of our existence and the literal meaning(s) of our lives” – Michael J. Mahoney

 I studied theology and psychology from Grace Bible College in Grand Rapids, MI.
 After, I attended Walden University and earned a master’s in forensic psychology.
-I have recently finished my master’s in Counseling Psychology from Argosy University and am now licensed as a mental health counselor associate (LMHCA).
+I have also completed a master’s in Counseling Psychology from Argosy University.
 Throughout this time, before and continuing, I have invested a great deal in broadening my understanding of life through philosophy, religious studies and the psychology of interpersonal dynamics.

 Erich Fromm noted: “There is only one meaning of life: the act of living itself.”
 We work and play, debate and quarrel, because at core we all want to know more, to see more clearly, to decide with less anxiety.
 All of this occurs within the flow and flux of the inter-personal existences of which we are in constant contact.
 None of us need wonder at every layer of existence to effect a positive shift, but we must keep at the forefront of our awareness this hope of realizing a better future, a more open understanding.
 If I can contribute, through word and deed, in such a way that even a simple shading of difference occurs in the world of which I am a part, then I will have counted myself having lived and lived well.